electrialist/civil-ivision/README.md

 Civil-iVision
-A Computer Vision Application For Measuring Deflection of Structural Members
+A computer vision application for measuring the deflection in a two-dimensional view of reinforced concrete beams
 by:
 Carpio, Barne Roxette
 Piedad, Eduardo Jr.